Diagnosing Interveinal Chlorosis in Soybeans — it's not just SDS

 CPN-1023

-However, it is important to remember that there are several other diseases and disorders that can cause interveinal chlorosis in soybean besides SDS.
-Some of these diseases are new to the US and Canada, or are expanding into new regions, which can complicate disease diagnosis.
+However, there are several additional diseases and disorders that can cause interveinal chlorosis in soybean besides SDS.
+Some of these diseases are new to the U.S. and Canada, or are expanding into new regions, which can complicate disease diagnosis.
 This article will discuss the most common diseases and disorders associated with interveinal chlorosis of soybean leaves.

 Figure 1.
-Sudden death syndrome is often the cause of interveinal chlorosis of soybean leaves, but not always.
+Sudden death syndrome is one of the many causes of interveinal chlorosis of soybean leaves.

 Brown stem rot

-Brown stem rot (BSR) is a disease caused by the soil-borne fungus, Cadophora gregata, which often produces interveinal chlorotic leaf symptoms typically found in the mid to upper canopy.
+Brown stem rot (BSR) is a disease caused by the soilborne fungus, Cadophora gregata, which often produces interveinal chlorotic leaf symptoms typically observed in the mid to upper canopy.
 These symptoms are usually noticed in the mid to late reproductive stages of soybean (R3 and later).
-Plants with foliar symptoms should be removed from the soil carefully and stems split to observe the internal stem tissue.
+Entire plants with foliar symptoms should be removed from the soil carefully and stems split to observe the internal stem tissue.
 Soybean stems affected by BSR will have brown pith tissue, especially near nodes (Figure 2).
-Roots will be healthy and not rotted or woody.
+Roots will be healthy and not rotted.
 It is important to note that there are two strains (genotypes) of the fungus that causes BSR.
 Only the ‘A’ genotype causes typical interveinal chlorosis, while the ‘B’ genotype does not.
 Both genotypes cause the pith to turn brown.
-In general, the geographic area can also help with identifying BSR.
+The geographic area can also help with identifying BSR.
 This disease is primarily observed in northern soybean growing regions, and is rarely, if ever, diagnosed in the Mid-South and southern states.
 Planting resistant soybean varieties (especially those with soybean cyst nematode resistance) and rotation to a non-host crop for two years or more are management options for BSR.

 Figure 2.
 Foliar symptoms of brown stem rot can appear similar to other diseases, but splitting stems reveals brown pith tissue.